 - Should you upgrade to Ultra 2: No

-Now two years on since its initial release and a year on from its discontinuation, stock levels are generally pretty hard to come by.
-Even if you do manage to snag one, it’s generally not that much cheaper than the Ultra 2 (which, as we covered above, is now beginning to see price cuts).
+Now two years since its initial release and a year from its discontinuation, stock levels are generally pretty hard to come by.
+Even if you do manage to snag one, it’s not that much cheaper than the Ultra 2 (which, as we covered above, is now beginning to see price cuts).

 - Check out our full Apple Watch Ultra review